Visualization Types & Modifiers

 CHOROPLETH |

 Colours polygon fills by data value.
-Requires geometry already loaded (same layer name as a FEATURE base).
+Draws no geometry of its own — requires a FEATURE layer under the same layer name to supply the polygons/lines (see The layer name is a join key).
 A value field is mapped through a colour scheme via a classification method. |

 CHART |

-Creates new SVG objects (bubbles, bars, pies, flow lines, …) positioned by lat/lon coordinates or geometry centroids.
+Creates new SVG objects (bubbles, bars, pies, flow lines, …).
 A value field drives size, colour, or both. |

 FEATURE is a structural layer — it gives the map geography.
 CHOROPLETH and CHART are data layers — they need a value field and a classification or sizing method to translate numbers into visual marks.
+WMS is neither: it’s an imagery layer, closer in spirit to a basemap than to a data visualization.

-| Method | How classes are built |
+| Token | Classes are built by |

 |---|---|